Important Government Changes to Private Health Insurance

 The committee is tasked with making recommendations to the Government on how transparency can be improved, so patients will know up front what the financial impact will be if going ahead with the recommended course of treatment.

 As of April 2019, the Government will lower the minimum benefit repayable for most of the items on the prostheses list.
 These prostheses include:

 By reducing the prostheses expenditures, private health insurers can pass these savings on to customers, resulting in lower premiums.

 Private health insurance customers on low-tier packages with limited mental health coverage are given the option of having their waiting period waived, should they choose to upgrade their policy to access mental health services.

 However, you’ll only be able to use this waiver once.
 ‘Benefit Limitation Periods, that are sometimes applied for mental health cover, will also be removed.

-The new product tiers are introduced with the hope of helping consumers feel confident in their purchasing decision by creating easily understood cover options.
+As of 1 April 2020, all health funds will be required to adopt the new product tiers and standard clinical categories.
+This private health insurance reform has been introduced with the hope of helping consumers feel confident in their purchasing decision by creating easily understood cover options.

 - 4 categories for Hospital products: Gold, silver, bronze and basic

 - 3 categories for Extras (general treatment): Gold, silver and bronze